NinaRubanovich/ParserProject/README.md

 Install ANTLR by running "pip install antlr4-tools" and "pip install antlr4-python3-runtime"

+Generate necessary Lexer files by running "antlr4 -Dlanguage=Python3 PythonParser.g4".
+We did not include these generated files in our github because they may be be some parts that are platform dependent.

 Run the driver.py file to test your Python file by running "python driver.py <name of your .py file to parse>" OR "python3 driver.py <name of your .py file to parse>" depending on your Python version

 Observe the Parse trees that are created by ANTLR for your Python expressions